eliranwong/ChatGPT-GUI/README.md

 > "ChatGPT.db" in the same folder containing the "ChatGPT-GUI.py" file.
 This is a sqlite database file, generated on first run of the application.

-Can I change the context to make the conversation context to focus on a particular area in bible study?
+Can I change the context to make the conversation context to focus on a particular area?

 > Yes.
 Click the "Settings" button to edit the chat context.
 The default is empty.
 Change it to the topic you want to focus in your conversations.
-In our original "Bible Chat", we enter "about the bible" as the context.

 Can I change the language of the interface?